songzhw/songzhw.github.io/ui/2018-03-22-make-expandable-layout.md

 Last time when I went to an interview, I was asked to make a expandlable view, just like the ExpandableListView.
 I wrote down what I thought in the white board, which turns out true.
 But I am still interested in making a real one.
-So here it it.
+So here I am to guide you to make one step by step.

 ## 1. What it looks like?